FlareXes/Hashnode/cmjvrnwo8000602leg0vp2qke.md

 ---
 title: "SSL vs TLS: What is the Difference?"
-seoTitle: "SSL vs TLS: Key Differences, Evolution, and Historical Insights"
+seoTitle: "SSL vs TLS: What is the Difference?"
-seoDescription: "Explore SSL evolution to TLS in web security, their differences, and Netscape's contributions to modern internet protocols"
+seoDescription: "Discover the key differences between SSL and TLS, their historical context, and why TLS has replaced SSL as the standard for secure web communication"
 datePublished: Thu Jan 01 2026 18:16:31 GMT+0000 (Coordinated Universal Time)
 cuid: cmjvrnwo8000602leg0vp2qke
 slug: ssl-vs-tls-key-differences-evolution-and-historical-insights